idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 #.
 Constants that do *not* occupy allocated memory.
 #.
 Constants that *do* occupy allocated memory.

-The former are always expanded inline by the compiler as there seems to be no LLVM IR equivalent of those.
+The former are always expanded inline by the compiler as there is no LLVM IR equivalent of those.
 In other words, the compiler simply inserts the constant value wherever it is being used in a computation:

 .. code-block:: llvm